shorinji/pygame-main-loop-intro/README.md

 - Stage inputs: events from pygame
 - Stage outputs: changes to game state variables

+This stage turns keyboard events (and other events) into changes to your state variables.
+You need to invent variables as you need them, for example: game state (is start screen or "playing" screen shown), player state (walking, shooting, idle etc), moving direction, a time or a frame count.
+These variables are used to send information into subsequent stages.

 #### run game logic

 - Stage inputs: game state variables
 - Stage outputs: changes to game state variables

+This stage is used for general calculations.
+It can be based on different kinds of state:

+- state you setup before the main loop
+- state depending on keyboard or mouse input
+- state based on previous round through the main loop

+The output of the stage should be to prepare everything you need to redisplay the graphics for this frame.

 #### display graphics

 - Stage inputs: game state variables
 - Stage outputs: updated graphics on screen

+The final stage is where we take all prepared state variables needed and update the graphics on screen using pygame.
+Everything should be pre-calculated in the logic stage as far as possible.